FAU-LAP/NOMAD-CAMELS/docs/source/doc/programmers_guide/drivers/writing_drivers.md

 # Writing New Instrument Drivers
 There are two flavors of instrument drivers:

-1. Drivers written only for your own use and stored locally
+1. Drivers written only for your own use that are stored locally.
-2. Drivers written for the entire CAMELS community that are uploaded to PyPi
+2. Drivers written for the entire CAMELS community that are made available through PyPi.

-As CAMELS is an open-source community driven project, it is ideal if as many instrument drivers as possible are available to the entire community by creating a new [PyPi](https://pypi.org/) package for each driver you write but is ofcourse not mandatory.
+For the entire community to benefit, it's best to create a new [PyPi](https://pypi.org/) package for each instrument driver you write for CAMELS.
+It's not mandatory, but it helps make our project more accessible and useful for others as it is community-driven and open source.

 The source code for existing drivers can be found in [this repository](https://github.com/FAU-LAP/CAMELS_drivers) on our GitHub.